Foreign animal disease: Classical swine fever (hog cholera)

 Classical swine fever (CSF), also known as hog cholera, is a highly contagious and economically significant viral disease specific to swine.
 The clinical signs of CSF vary from the acute form with generalized disease including high fevers, convulsions, lack of appetite, and high mortality; to the chronic form with similar signs but not as severe as the acute; and to the mild or clinically inapparent form which seldom results in noticeable clinical signs although there may be small litter sizes, stillbirths, and other reproductive failures in addition to high mortality during weaning.
 Lesions of classical swine fever are clinico-pathologically indistinguishable from African swine fever; it is essential to send samples for laboratory confirmation on suspected cases.
-Transmission of the virus is mainly thought to be by the oral or oronasal routes, although can also occur by other mucus membranes and skin abrasions.
+Transmission of the virus is mainly thought to be by the oral or oronasal routes, although can also occur by other mucous membranes and skin abrasions.
 The CSF virus can persist in blood and tissues after death, and can be readily spread by feeding uncooked swill that contains tissue from infected pigs.
 There is no treatment for CSF; affected pigs must be slaughtered and carcasses buried or incinerated.
 Classical swine fever was once widespread, but has been eradicated from many countries from domestic swine, including the US.
 A national eradication program was started in the US in 1962 and resulted in eradication in the US by 1976.
 Reintroduction of CSF into the US would be devastating.